ewilazarus/preto/README.rst

 .. image:: images/exterminadorfuturo.jpg

 |
-| A minimal dark color scheme for VIM (256 color terminals).
+| A minimal dark color scheme for VIM.

 Inspired by `badwolf`_ and `256_noir`_.